Peleman-NV/peleman-product-uploader/Documentation/README.md

 -   index.php: a catch-all page in case visitors try to access it directly (the server _should_ prevent this)
 -   pelemanProductUploader.php: the entrypoint for the plugin.
 Everything starts here, with the function call on the last line.
 All plugin constants should be defined here.
 -   uninstall.php: fired when the plugin is uninstalled

+## PpuAdmin.php file

+For this plugin, all the custom functionality can be found here.
+The plugin exposes a number of API endpoints (not RESTful) to upload and download items.
+The items are:

+-   tags
+-   categories
+-   attributes
+-   terms
+-   images
+-   products
+-   product variations
+-   menus (also, mega menus)

+The functions are:

+-   the constructor, style/script/admin page/plugin options loading & registering, apiClient instantiation;
+-   registering endpoints (`register_rest_route()`)
+-   callbacks for the registered endpoints
+-   utility classes for the callbacks